Santo Domingo Nightlife | The 9 Best Bars and Clubs in 2020

 Dominicans are always ready for a party and often willing to let you join their group.
 They’re outgoing and just love to have a good time.
 I’ve yet to find a more welcoming culture to party in, especially in Santo Domingo and Santiago.

 Plus, the Dominican girls love to wear skirts and high heels – and they can because the weather is so perfect.
-I certainly wasn’t complaining about this.
+I certainly wasn’t complaining about that.

 If you want to experience a true Latin culture with unique rhythms, then the Dominican Republic is for you.

-Popular Santo Domingo nightlife spots often played a mix of reggaeton, bachata, and dembow.
-Shit pops off and people continually are dancing!
+Popular Santo Domingo nightlife spots play a mix of reggaeton, bachata, and dembow.
+Shit pops off and people dance non-stop.

 Tons of Spots

 Santo Domingo is a huge city.
-As such, you’ll have a number of nightlife options in the capital.
+As such, you’ve got a number of nightlife options in the capital.
 I’ve found there are three main zones in the city:

 - Zona Colonial